Raising Poultry

 Reed Farm is named after co-owner Peter's great grandfather, George Xenophon Reed, who inherited the family farm in Masonville, Iowa.
 He was a pioneer in raising Beltsville turkeys from Beltsville MD, a new breed of turkey at the time that were white and large breasted.
 Our farm today was founded in 2019 with the goal of raising healthy poultry for consumption while improving the land.

-Reed Farm chickens are Cornish Cross, sourced from Moyer's Chicks in Quakertown, PA.
-We source our non-GMO feed from Green Mountain Feeds in Bethel, VT.
+Reed Farm broiler chickens are Cornish Cross and layer chickens are ISA Browns.
+They are both sourced from Moyer's Chicks in PA.
+Reed Farm ducks are Pekin Grimaud Hybrids from Metzer Farms Hatchery in CA. We source our non-GMO feed for broilers and certified organic feed for layers from Green Mountain Feeds in Bethel, VT.

-Our chickens are pasture-raised using a rotational grazing method, year-round (as season allows), and closed in hoop houses for overnight protection.
-During the winter, they are raised in greenhouse hoop houses, utilizing the deep litter method.
+Our chickens are pasture-raised using a rotational grazing method, year-round (as season allows), and closed in hoophouses for overnight protection.
+During the winter, they are raised in a dedicated poultry production building, utilizing the deep litter method with daily application of fresh bedding.
 They are never treated with hormones or antibiotics.